haskell/hackage-security/README.md

 might, in principle, be used in multiple roles - for instance, the same key could be used to sign timestamps and mirrors.
 In this context, "the timestamp key" and "the mirror key" would refer to the same key used in two different ways.
+Each role is assigned a _threshold_ that states how many signatures are expected for a given role.
+For instance, in Hackage, the timestamp role requires just one signature, while the root role requires three signatures.
 Similarly, keys are distinguished from key IDs, which are hashes of the key content.
 With the `ed25519` keys used by this process, they are the same length, so be careful.

 Hackage provides the following to build tools:
  * An index, which contains the metadata for every package